 Horse chestnut is an anti-edema herb that protects the blood vessels (when combined with collagen)3.
 It allows the blood vessels to expand and contract the way they’re meant to.
 If there is a lack of nutrients to build that type of strong vessel, the blood vessels will weaken and lead to edema.

 Grapeseed extract is a great antioxidant that reduces inflammation and cleans up the free radicals in the system4.
-It also strengthens your capillaries and seals up blood vessels to keep them from getting leaky.
+It also strengthens your capillaries and seals up blood vessels and vein walls to keep them from getting leaky.

 3. Sodium / Potassium Balance